justtcg/justtcg-js/README.md

 {
   id: string; // The unique identifier for the set
   name: string; // The name of the set (e.g., 'Base Set')
+  gameId: string; // The ID of the game this set belongs to
+  game: string; // The name of the game this set belongs to
   count: number; // The number of cards in the set
+  variants_count: number; // The total number of variants in the set
-  gameId: string; // The ID of the game this set belongs to }
+  sealed_count: number; // The number of sealed products in the set
+  release_date: string; // The release date in ISO 8601 format
+  set_value_usd: number; // Total value of the set's cards (USD)
+  set_value_change_7d_pct: number; // Percentage change in set value over 7 days
+  set_value_change_30d_pct: number; // Percentage change in set value over 30 days
+  set_value_change_90d_pct: number; // Percentage change in set value over 90 days }
 ```